textileio/papers/draft.md

 ### Dispatcher {#sec:Dispatcher}

 In order to persist and dispatch Events to downstream consumers, a *Dispatcher* is used.
-Every Event generated in the Event Store is sent to a Dispatcher when write Transactions are committed.
+Every Event generated in the Store is sent to a Dispatcher when write Transactions are committed.
 The Dispatcher is then responsible for broadcasting these events to all registered *Reducers*.
-For example, if a particular Entity is updated via a Model, the corresponding Actions will be encoded as an Event by the Event Codec (as mentioned previously).
+For example, if a particular Entity is updated via a Model, the corresponding Action will be encoded as an Event by the Event Codec (as mentioned previously).
 These Events will then be dispatched to the Dispatcher, which will: